 - Be flexible: Changes are inevitable, from market volatility to technology disruptions.
 While creating a solid plan is essential, it is also vital to be open to emerging opportunities and be prepared to tackle new threats.

-- Make use of technology: From sales planning, automating your emails, and lead scoring to tracking the performance of your sales strategies; there are multiple tools you can use.
+- Make use of technology: From sales planning, automating your emails, and lead scoring to tracking the performance of your sales strategies, you can use multiple tools.
 Investing in sales planning templates, Sales CRM, data analytics, market intelligence, and social media management tools will help you get the ROI you seek.